Are Spiders Dangerous to People, Pets and Property?

 Virtually all spiders produce some level of venom.
 However, of the roughly 45,000 named species of arachnids in the world, only a handful bite.
 And of those that do, fewer inject a concentrated poison strong enough to be life-threatening.

-For the majority of household and garden-variety spiders, nips are unusual, often occurring in self-defense.
+For the majority of garden-variety and household spiders, nips are unusual, often occurring in self-defense.
 They typically cause only mild reactions such as:

 - Itching or rash;